MbuguaCaleb/spring-mastery-001/readme.md

 Everything we want managed by the Spring Framework must be Part of the Spring Context

+A group of instances that we want managed by the
 ```
 ```
 Two ways we can configure a context is